-- A: Of course you can!
-If you’re using a regular Nintendo 3DS, you’ll need a copy of Super Smash Bros., an amiibo, and an NFC reader.
-If you’re using a New Nintendo 3DS, press ZR to scan an amiibo in-game and tap your amiibo to the system’s bottom screen.
+- A: Yes.
+If you’re using a regular Nintendo 3DS, you will need a copy of Super Smash Bros., an amiibo, and an NFC Reader / Writer accessory (which go for around $40 USD).
+If you’re using a New Nintendo 3DS, press the ZR button and then tap your amiibo to the system’s bottom screen.

 Q: Can an amiibo learn combos?

 - A: Yes, an amiibo can learn combos, but not the kind of combos you might be thinking of.
 If you’re hoping to teach your amiibo to use an awesome combo you saw on YouTube, you’re out of luck, because it’s probably not going to happen.
 Amiibo can only learn simple combos that have been explicitly programmed into their AI – for example, Ness amiibo will always follow up their down throw with two forward aerials.
 If you have ever seen amiibo combo videos on YouTube, those are actually improvised – as in, the amiibo decides to use each move individually, and isn’t necessarily intending to use a combo.